jonboland/FeedSleepRepeat/README.md

 #### Daily Numbers

-The *Date* field defaults to today's date when you first select a baby, but you can change this to whichever date you you want to add information for.
+The *Date* field defaults to today's date when you first select a baby, but you can change it if you want to add information about a different day.

 The other fields in the top section are described below:

-- *Age* is a readonly field showing the selected baby's age in years, months, and days.
+- *Age* is a read-only field showing the selected baby's age in years, months, and days.
 - *Weight* is used to record the baby's weight in grams on the selected day.
 Note that the provided value must be a whole number.
 - *Wet nappies* is a number picker field for keeping track of the daily number of wet nappy changes.
-- *Dirty nappies* s a number picker field for keeping track of the daily number of dirty nappy changes.
+- *Dirty nappies* is for keeping track of of dirty nappy changes.
-- *Total* is a readonly field that displays the total number of nappy changes.
+- *Total* is a read-only field that displays the total number of nappy changes.

 #### Activities

-The activities section allows you to record start and end times of feeds and sleeps.
+The activities section allows you to record the start and end times of feeds and sleeps.

 To record a feed, simply add the start time in the *Feed start* field and the end time in the *Feed end* field.

-Select *Bottle*, *Breast*, or *Solid* from the *Type* dropdown.
+Next, select *Bottle*, *Breast*, or *Solid* from the *Type* dropdown.
 Then add the amount and click the *Add Feed* button.

-You will see a summary of the details that hyou entered in the large list box below.
+You will see a summary of the details you entered in the large list box at the bottom of the section.

 ![Feed Sleep Repeat's main screen with one feed activity added](docs/addfeed.png)

 Sleep start and end times are added in the same way.
 And the location is recorded in the *Place* field before clicking the *Add Sleep* button.

-If you need to delete feeds or sleeps, simply click on the activity in the list and press the *Delete* or *Backspace* key.
+If you need to delete a feed or sleep, simply click on the activity in the list and press the *Delete* or *Backspace* key.

 #### Update

 Click the *Update* button to update the baby's record with the changes you have made to the selected day.

-If you forget to do this and attempt to select another day, or baby, a warning message will appear.
+If you forget to do this and attempt to select another day (or baby) a warning message will appear.
 This gives you the opportunity to cancel the selection and update the baby's record before proceeding.
-An example of one theses messages can be seen below:
+An example of one of these messages can be seen below:

 ![The change date confirmation messagebox](docs/changedateconfirmation.png)